marsdrums/ReSTIR-reworking/The gi pass explained/4) Specular.md

 Samples are gathered differently than the diffuse pass - instead of picking random samples from the viewport and from the environment map, the gathering process is based on screen-space ray tracing.
 From the shaded point, a ray is generated in a directions determined by the microfacet NDF (more on that later).
 The ray tracing consists in marching along the ray in screen-space to find intersections with the visible geometry.
 If the ray intersects the geometry, a sample is taken from the viewport at the corresponding location; if no intersection is found (the ray exits the screen without intersecting anything), the environment map is sampled instead.

 >[!NOTE]
-> Reflections are way more directional than the lambertian component of the BRDF, therefore the most solid method i experimented to gather useful samples was to ray trace the scene.
+> Reflections are more directional than the lambertian component of the BRDF, therefore the most solid method i experimented to gather useful samples was to ray trace the scene.

 ### The PDF for reflections